phever/dark-ages-presenter/README.md

 This project provides:

-1. **Window Detection**: Automatically finds windows with "dark ages" in the class name
+1. **Window Detection**: Automatically finds windows with "dark ages" in the window name
 2. **Text File Input**: Reads any UTF-8 text file specified via command line
 3. **Keystroke Simulation**: Sends characters one by one to the target window
 4. **Pause/Resume**: Press spacebar to pause/resume typing